 Bumetanide Tablets Dosage and Administration

 Dosage should be individualized with careful monitoring of patient response.

-The usual total daily dosage of bumetanide is 0.5 to 2 mg and in most patients is given as a single dose.
+The usual total daily dosage of Bumetanide Tablets is 0.5 mg to 2 mg and in most patients is given as a single dose.

 How is Bumetanide Tablets Supplied

 Bumetanide Tablets USP, for oral administration, are available as: